peterhinch/micropython-async/v3/as_demos/monitor/README.md

 finally:
     asyncio.new_event_loop()
 ```
+A square wave of period 200ms should be observed on Pico GPIO 4 (pin 6).

 Example script `quick_test.py` provides a usage example.
 It may be adapted to
 use a UART or SPI interface: see commented-out code.